Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Business

-This laptop was replaced by the Apple MacBook Air 13 (2024)
+Notice: This laptops was replaced by Apple MacBook Air 13 (2024)

 The Apple MacBook Air 13 (2022) is a premium ultraportable laptop.
 It's Apple's entry-level laptop and the successor to the Apple MacBook Air 13 (M1, 2020).
 This 2022 model has many improvements over its predecessor, including a newer M2 SoC (System on Chip), a slightly larger display, a redesigned chassis, a 1080p webcam, and the addition of the MagSafe charging port.
 It's available in four colors: Midnight, Starlight, Space Gray, and Silver.